kaustavpal-23/Youtube_data_analysis/README.md

 I used python for pulling the data using YouTube API, cleaning the data, exporting it into an excel file (to visualize later), also doing the preliminary EDA.

 I used Tableau to show the data through an interactive dashboard.
+Please check the dashboard @ https://public.tableau.com/app/profile/kaustav.pal2299/viz/YouTubeDashboard_16736443811220/Dashboard1?publish=yes

 If you're an youtuber and want this kind of work for your channel at very affordable rates as well, drop a mail at kaustavpal23@yahoo.com or dm me at https://www.linkedin.com/in/kaustav-pal-b14876201/